With sunny spring days in full bloom, it’s prime time to take your cardio to the great outdoors. One way to do so is with a hike.

 Do some downhill.

 Ideally, you can use the stair climber to train for a hike in addition to actually finding some nearby trails to practice on.
-But, if you’re in a training pinch, the stair climber can get you in shape to take to the trails.
+But, if you’re in a training pinch, try a workout in the Aaptiv app.